gabrielclark3330/3d-programming-language/README.md

 5. **Whitespace:** Utilize spaces for null operations or placeholders.
 This helps maintain the grid's shape when not all cells in a row have operations.

 6. **End of File:** The program concludes when all layers are defined, and no additional delimiters are required after the last layer.

-For a thorough understanding and a complete guide, you'd need to provide a detailed list of commands and their exact functions.
-The example given hints at complex operations such as loops, but without a clear command list, it's speculative to assume their exact behavior.

 # Example Program
 ## A simple accumulator looks as follows